Here's an interesting picture of what that guy thought of the whole thing:

 It is true that Roth never calls him a rabbi, but Lansberger did, and I was naturally curious about his identity.
 Let me tell you, there isn't a lot out there about Zechariah Padova.

-In a remarkable little book which essentially lists any and all Italian rabbis through the ages called Indice alfabetico dei rabbini e scrittori israeliti di cose giudaiche in Italia (1886) by Rabbi Marco Mortara we find the following entries for rabbi surnamed Padova; thus we see that he was not a rabbi:
+In a remarkable little book which essentially lists any and all Italian rabbis through the ages called Indice alfabetico dei rabbini e scrittori israeliti di cose giudaiche in Italia (1886) by Rabbi Marco Mortara we find the following entries for rabbis surnamed Padova; thus we see that he was not a rabbi:

 Here is the title page of that book: